 Alumni Success Stories

 Officers are the talented men and women of the Army who have the skills, training and experience it takes to lead the world's strongest fighting force.
 Army ROTC Cadets gain valuable experience that will help them excel in college and beyond.
-Meet some of the successful alumni of the Fighting Sioux Battalion who have enhanced their life through Army ROTC and the US Army.
+Meet some of the successful alumni who have enhanced their life through UND's Army ROTC Fighting Hawks Battalion and the US Army.

 MAJ Tony Somogyi - High-Altitude ARNG Aviation Training

 Since December of 2006, Tony Somogyi has been the Executive Officer (XO) at the High-altitude ARNG Aviation Training Site (HAATS) near Vail, Colorado.
 HAATS is the only DoD training site that teaches helicopter pilots Power Management techniques in high gross weight, high Density Altitude, and power limited environments.
 They use the Rocky Mountains to train students from all DoD components, the USCG, and many different foreign countries how maximize the utility of their helicopters and safely conduct operations from 6,500 to over 14,000 feet above sea level.
 Additionally, HAATS is tasked with conducting Search and Rescue operations throughout the mountainous region of Colorado and averages 18 SAR missions per year.

 In addition to his duties as the XO, Tony is still very active flying as an Instructor Pilot in the OH-58A/C and a Maintenance Test Pilot in the CH-47D.
 He teaches students the art and science behind Power Management, most in preparation for deployment to OEF.
 He has also routinely conducts Search and Rescue in the OH-58 in the high country of Colorado (over 10,000 feet MSL).
 “This is the rewarding part of my job, teaching students new skills and pushing their boundaries is great but it doesn’t compare to directly saving lives and practically applying what you teach.”